 The described alert processing design relies on the "living" Level 1 database that contains the objects and sources detected on difference images.
-At the very least34, this database will have tables of DIASources, DIAObjects, and SSObjects, populated in the course of nightly and daily difference image and Solar System object processing35.
-As these get updated and added to, their updated contents becomes visible (query-able) to users within 24 hours.
+At the very least33, this database will have tables of DIASources, DIAObjects, and SSObjects, populated in the course of nightly and daily difference image and Solar System object processing34.
+As these get updated and added to, their updated contents becomes visible (query-able) to users within 24 hours of the corresponding observation times.
+In the case of SSObjects, this means 24 hours after orbits have been determined or updated.